 Gunning for Gadwalls

 In three decades, gadwalls have gone from rare trophies to duck-strap staples across much of North America.
-Their populations have expanded nearly three-fold since the 1980s — totaling 3.71 million according to this year’s survey — and they typically rank as the third most harvested species behind mallards and green-winged teal.
+Their populations have more than doubled since the 1980s — peaking at 4.18 million 2017 — and they typically rank as the third most harvested species behind mallards and green-winged teal.
 They’re an especially important species in the southern United States, where they concentrate in winter, but they provide action in all flyways just ahead of the peak mallard migration.

 However, while distant gadwalls might look like smaller, gently hued mallards, that doesn’t mean they should be treated as such.
 These specialized tactics will help you capitalize on their abundance this season.